monadexio/bootstrap/hire/backend-engineer.md

 ------------------------
 - Good knowledge of at least one programming language (C/C++, Java, Scala, Python, Ruby, Javascript)
-- Knowledge of node.js is a plus
+- Knowledge of express.js and node.js is a plus
-- UNIX experience
+- LINUX experience
 - Experience with databases and distributed systems is a plus
 - Experience with machine learning and data mining is a plus
+- Experience with various virtualization technology is a plus
 - Extraordinary software engineering talent - you can figure out what are the right algorithms and data structures for the task at hand, and you can come up with elegant OOP solutions